Supercar (TV series): Reception

+Jonathan Bignell writes that as in Thunderbirds, the villains appear to operate "outside geopolitical conflict", although Masterspy and Zarin and the plot of the episode "Island Incident" carry echoes of the Cold War.
+Bignell also notes that the heroes are a multinational "British, European and American team".

 Comic book

-In the U.K., comics based on the series appeared in TV Comic in the years 1961–1964, running from issue #483 (18 March 1961) until issue #667 (26 September 1964).
-These stories were drawn by H. Watts and Bill Mevin.
-Further Supercar comics were published in TV Century 21, from 23 January 1965 to 8 Jan.
-1966, drawn by Bruno Marraffa.
+In the UK, comics based on the series appeared in TV Comic from 1961 to 1964, running from issue No. 483 (18 March 1961) until issue No. 667 (26 September 1964).
+These stories were drawn by Harold Tamblyn-Watts and Bill Mevin.
+Further Supercar comics were published in TV Century 21, from 23 January 1965 to 8 January 1966, drawn by Bruno Marraffa.

 Supercar was the first Gerry Anderson series to be adapted as a comic book in America, with the Gold Key company releasing four issues between November 1962 and August 1963.

-Misc!Mayhem Productions in the USA planned to release a five-issue Supercar licensed comic book mini-series "picking up where the classic Gerry Anderson TV series left off".
+Misc!Mayhem Productions in the U.S. planned to release a five-issue Supercar licensed comic book mini-series "picking up where the classic Gerry Anderson TV series left off".
 Only the first issue (Vol. 1.
 No.0) appeared in February 2003.

 Soundtrack

 In 1998, Fanderson issued a limited-edition album of Barry Gray's music from the series, paired with his work on Fireball XL5.
 It was the first soundtrack album produced by the society.

 In 2013, the society released a second limited-edition disc, this one completely devoted to the series.